Painting on Location

 #896, 05-17-03

 Day 1 and 2.
-Knife paintings with out any medium dry somewhat in 5 days.
+Knife work with out any medium, dry somewhat in 5 days.

 This is 6 hours into an 8 or 9 hour painting.
-The Silver Oak and the Jacaranda together.
-I use a full oil palette to start with, then made tints and combination of color tints that I will be needing.
+The Silver/Black Oak and the Jacaranda together.
+I use a full oil palette to start with then made tints and combinations of color tints that I will be needing.
 All this is the setup time for knife painting.
 I really prefer the brush technique of making one color at a time for the stroke that needs it.
 Ok, I might make a pile for a color I will need a lot of sometimes but never like with a knife.

 Jacaranda and Silver Oak Day 2